Answers to Common Questions About New Zealand Car Rental

 - Check for oncoming traffic on one-lane bridges and observe recommended speeds around bends.

 - Drive to the conditions.
 You’ll need to reduce your speed if it’s raining, icy, snowing, windy or if you’re in a roadworks area..

 - Don't drink and drive.
 Driving under the influence of alcohol or drugs is a crime in New Zealand and strictly enforced by police, with severe penalties for offenders.

-- It’s illegal to use a mobile phone while driving.
-If you're the driver and need to make a call or send a text, pull over at a rest area or in a safe place.
+- It’s illegal to use a hand-held mobile phone while driving.
+If a phone is used when driving it must be hands free.
+Texting while driving is illegal.
+If you're the driver and need to make a call or send a text, pull over in a safe place.